-On September 11, 2007, Dickman Street Development, LLC submitted an application to the VCP seeking a Certificate of Completion as an inculpable person for a subdivided portion (6.7741 acres) of the original property.
+On September 11, 2007, Dickman Street Development, LLC submitted an application to the VCP seeking a Certificate of Completion as an inculpable person for residential future use of the property.
 The VCP accepted the Dickman Street Development, LLC into the program on September 26, 2007 and requested the development of a proposed response action plan.
+On July 6, 2011, the VCP application was withdrawn by the Department due the applicant's inability to submit the proposed RAP within the program's specified timeframe.

-Contact
+Contact: